is a novel strain of a respiratory disease that is a part of the coronavirus

 can spread COVID-19.

 ***Congress has appropriated additional resources for state unemployment assistance programs.
 In Massachusetts, this program is run by the Department of Unemployment Assistance.
 Visit their website to learn more.***

 COVID-19 is a novel strain of a respiratory disease that is a part of the Coronavirus family.
-On January 30th, the World Health Organization declared it a Public Health Emergency of International Concern after it began spreading from the outbreak epicenter in Wuhan, Hubei Province, China.
-According to the CDC, there are currently confirmed cases in more than 100 countries across the world.
+On March 11, 2020, the World Health Organization designated the COVID-19 outbreak was characterized as a pandemic.
 The virus is spread through close contact with infected individuals, contact with infected surfaces, and respiratory droplets produced when infected individuals cough, sneeze, or talk.
 Research has shown that infected individuals who are not showing symptoms can spread COVID-19.

 For more information on COVID-19 and the federal government's response, please visit: coronavirus.gov.

 Mass.
 Department of Public Health: We want you to know that Massachusetts is prepared for this outbreak.
 Massachusetts public health departments and our world-class health care providers are well-versed in emergency preparedness and our healthcare workers, institutions and public health partners across the Commonwealth are constantly training for the possible emergence of diseases.